 Necessary steps were taken to reduce sampling error in the study.
-In particular, an acceptably large sample was sought and the variability of the sample characteristics was increased by using stratification within and between schools as recommended in Hussmanns, Mehran and Varma (1990).
+In particular, an acceptably large sample was sought and the variability of the sample characteristics was increased by using stratification within and between schools (Hussmann, Mehran & Varma, 1990).
 The study also took into consideration that the data was to be split into two halves to achieve exploratory and confirmatory factor analysis.
 Furthermore, the responses were to be spread across four levels of education (forms I, II, III and IV).
 Lastly, each dimension of e-School success was to be assessed using many question items.
 Blaikie (2009) observes that when so many conditions have to be satisfied, the sample size should be made larger.
-With the average degree of freedom of 8 for each dimension, the more often quoted power of alpha = 0.8, and the traditional level of confidence of 0.05 set for this study, the minimum sample size, according to MacCallum, Browne and Sugawara (1996), is 754 (see Table 4.3), which comprises 15.27% of the study population.
-To increase the representativeness of the sample and to accommodate the use of split halves in undertaking exploratory factor analysis, the sample size determined by MacCallum, Browne and Sugawara's (1996) calculations was doubled to 1508 respondents.
+With the average degree of freedom of 8 for each dimension, a power of alpha = 0.8, and the level of confidence of 0.05 set for this study, the minimum sample size, according to MacCallum, Browne and Sugawara (1996), is 754 (see Table 4.3), which comprises 15.27% of the study population.
+To increase the representativeness of the sample and to accommodate the use of split halves in undertaking exploratory factor analysis, the sample size determined by MacCallum and Sugawara's (1996) calculations was doubled to 1508 respondents.